 What do Sore Muscles Mean – Does soreness indicate a good workout?

 “No pain, no gain.”
-You have probably heard that before.
-Is that really the case when it comes strength gains?
+You have probably heard that before but is it really the case when it comes strength gains?
 What do sore muscles mean for muscle growth?
-You’re about to find out.

 The pain and soreness I’m talking about here is the feeling of tender, stiff and aching muscles after exercising or training.
 This phenomenon is called ‘delayed onset muscle soreness’ (DOMS).

 DOMS could be an indicator of how good a workout was.

 But, probably not in the way you or most people think.